Hamilton type entropy formula along the Ricci flow on surfaces with boundary: Introduction

 One of the purposes of this note is to generalize Theorem \ref{thm:Hamilton monotonicity} for Ricci flow on compact surfaces with boundary.
 Ricci flow on manifolds with boundary has been investigated by several authors, which is not as much as that on manifolds without boundary (see e.g., \cite{G2}, \cite{Pu1}, \cite{Pu2}, \cite{S} for short time existence and uniqueness, \cite{B1}, \cite{B2}, \cite{B3}, \cite{C}, \cite{CM}, \cite{G1}, \cite{S} for convergence, \cite{CM}, \cite{Pu2} for entropy formulas of Perelman type).
 Gianniotis \cite{G2} has established a quite general short time existence and uniqueness result (see \cite[Theorem 1.2]{G2}).
 As summarized in \cite{G1}, such a result holds for a given initial metric, mean curvature and induced metric on the boundary satisfying compatibility conditions.
 We keep in mind the setting of \cite{G2}.

 Let $(M,g(t))_{t\in [0,T)}$ be a Ricci flow on compact surface with boundary whose initial metric has positive scalar curvature $R>0$.
 We further assume a Neumann type boundary condition

 for all $t\in [0,T)$, here the left hand side means the derivative of the scalar curvature $R$ in the direction of the outward unit normal vector $\nu$ on the boundary $\partial M$.
 The condition \eqref{eq:Neumann} together with the evolution formula of $R$, strong maximum principle and parabolic Hopf lemma ensures that the positivity of $R$ is preserved (cf. \eqref{eq:evolution} below, and \cite[Section 3]{BCP}).
-We introduce an entropy functional of Hamilton type as follows: